jeethridge/elixir-hangman/README.md

-A simple Hangan game written in elixir.
+A simple Hangman game written in elixir.
 Based on the course [Elixir for Programmers](https://codestool.coding-gnome.com/courses/elixir-for-programmers), by Dave Thomas.

 ## Running the Project